ics-software-engineering/meteor-application-template/README.md

 Because the application implements a menu fixed to the top of the screen, the [app/imports/ui/stylesheets/style.css](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/imports/ui/stylesheets/style.css) file adds 61px of padding to the body.
 Other page templates add additional padding to improve the look.

+If you wish to customize the Semantic UI theme, follow the instructions in [Semantic-UI-Meteor](https://github.com/Semantic-Org/Semantic-UI-Meteor).

 ### Routing

 For display and navigation among its four pages, the application uses [Flow Router](https://github.com/kadirahq/flow-router).